True (Spandau Ballet song): Release and commercial performance

 A new mix by Tony Swain and Gary Kemp was released in 2002 on the compilation album Reformation.
-In April 2008, the single celebrated its 25th anniversary, and in honour of that occasion, EMI released a brand new True EP including the original single, the new mix found on Reformation, and the remastered album version, plus live recordings of "True" and "Gold" from the last show of the group's 1983 tour at Sadler's Wells.
+In April 2008, the single celebrated its 25th anniversary, and in honour of the occasion, EMI released a brand new True EP including the original single, the Reformation remix, and the remastered album version, plus live recordings of "True" and "Gold" from the last show of the group's 1983 tour at Sadler's Wells Theatre.

 Critical reception

 When Betty Page reviewed the True album for Record Mirror, she wrote, "Kemp proves himself a softie beyond all doubt with final track 'True', a smoochy 'I am just a poor boy' epic, hand firmly on heart."
 Her colleague at the magazine, Daniela Soave, was less ambiguous in her review of the single, calling it a "genuine pearl of a song that deserves to be at number one" and summarizing, "Suffice to say 'True' makes you melt.
 Sentimental but not slushy, warm but not stifling, Spandau Ballet have hit the nail well and truly on the head and got it absolutely right."

 A few of the retrospective reviews were complimentary.
 In 2009, Tim Rice wrote in The Spectator that the song was "a giant of its time and remains a standard today".
 In 2015, Peter Larsen wrote for The Orange County Register that the band's formula of mining "a vein of soulfulness tinged with nostalgia and romance" had "reached perfection" on the track, describing it as "the one Spandau Ballet song everyone knows ...
 It's truly a perfect song, as moving today as ever it was."
+Ian Gittins of The Guardian gave it as an example of the band's "slick, chart-friendly shoulder-heaving soul", calling "True" a "juggernaut power ballad".
 Stewart Mason of AllMusic mixed in negative comments in an otherwise positive review:

-There were, however, critics who showed complete disdain for the song, including a few different writers for The Guardian.
+Some critics showed complete disdain for the song, including different writers for The Guardian.
 In dismissing Spandau Ballet as "Thatcherism on vinyl", Michael Hann described "True" as "dreadful wine-bar soul".
-Ian Gittins reviewed the band's 2014 Royal Albert Hall concert and, in criticising the section of the setlist that focused on their later material in which they "ditch cult status and agenda-setting futurism in favour of slick, chart-friendly shoulder-heaving soul", called "True" a "juggernaut power ballad".
-Luke Williams referred to the song as "the biggest load of musical tosh ever" and answered Kemp's question about finding it hard to write the next line by saying, "It's because you're a crap songwriter, idiot."
+Luke Williams referred to the song as "the biggest load of musical tosh ever", while mocking the lyric 'Why do I find it hard to write the next line?'
 In The Rolling Stone Album Guide, Paul Evans complained that "Kemp, with 'Gold' and 'True', provided Hadley perfect songs for hamming it up: lush MOR that would've been clever if it had been intended ironically."